 No matter your field, statistics show that full time workers with a master’s degree will earn $10,000 per year more than those with just a bachelor’s.

 Earning your master’s in education will also open the door to more career possibilities.
 Many educational career positions now require having a master’s degree, and the number of these types of positions will only increase in the future.
+Jump to all Masters in Education Degrees without the GRE.

 Last, with a your K-12 master’s degree, you will improve your teaching skills and help you to develop new skills that can expand your career.
 The curriculum will likely teach you new ways to teach, and you will probably take classes in administration, academic technology and pedagogy.
 These courses will turn you into a more well rounded educator.